DigitalTensionExperiment/TerraFormalities/README.md

 1. run: # terraform plan

 ^ will ask for ACCESS_KEY and SECRET_KEY ;
+(Adding *.tfvars to gitignore makes it think the file is gone; Hiding it in gitignore is a lousy technique for multiple reasons;)

 ** Providing wrong values gives InvalidClientToken error;

 ## Provisioning software
 - file upload: provisioner "file"{...} added to instance;